Valuation Reports by American Fortune Valuation Services

 Revenue Ruling 59-60 also outlines a number of valuation methods and techniques which have become generally accepted and which must be considered in each case.
 However, as previously mentioned, valuation is as much an art as a science.
 The final determination of value under the regulatory standard will depend upon the facts and circumstances of the particular valuation.

-Business Valuations for Employee Stock Ownership Plans (ESOPS)
+Purpose of Valuation Reports for Employee Stock Ownership Plans (ESOPS)

 An ESOP is a type of employee benefit plan.
 It is considered a defined contribution plan and is intended to invest primarily in the employer’s stock.
 The ESOP is a mechanism by which employees become beneficial owners of stock in their company.
 Generally, any non-publicly traded company with an ESOP must obtain a valuation of its stock on an annual basis.
 One significant advantage of an ESOP is that shareholders of a closely-held corporation can defer taxation on the gain resulting from their sale of company stock to an ESOP, provided the ESOP owns 30% or more of a company’s shares after the sale.
 In order to defer the gain, the seller must reinvest sale proceeds in qualified replacement property (QRP) consisting of stock or bonds in operating companies in the US.